Battery Regulation (EU) 2023/1542 — Digital Battery Passport required from 18 February 2027

 • Custom EPCIS 2.0 events

-All plans include EU-hosted storage, CIRPASS-2 registration, and unlimited QR code scans.
+All plans include EU-hosted storage, EU DPP Registry-ready DPPs (CIRPASS-2 format), and unlimited QR code scans.
 See full pricing →

 FAQ